Enriched-cage design “creates an illusion of reform and only barely improves the quality of life for hens.”

 It is true that regardless of whether chickens have 48 inches of space, 67 inches, or 144 inches, cage size doesn’t change the fact that, at the end of the day, they will all still be killed and that is ethically wrong.
 But it is also true that 144 inches is better than 48.
 And allowing animals to be kept in extreme cruelty to press a case for animal rights is not ethical and never has been.
 Nor is it necessary to convince people to go vegan, as killing in and of itself is, and always will be, egregious enough.

 And so while we still believe that ending battery cages is not enough, we support efforts to make life for animals, however short, more bearable on today’s factory farm.
 Admittedly, we feel a bit dirty supporting “humane” farming laws.
 After all, humanely raised “meat” or eggs is oxymoronic.
-And ultimately, viagra online, we do not need “cage-free” or “free-range” chicken nuggets, we need chicken-free “chicken” nuggets.
+And ultimately, as we say in our book, we do not need “cage-free” or “free-range” chicken nuggets, we need chicken-free “chicken” nuggets.
 Rendering meat obsolete by weaning Americans off animal-based foods is one of the most pressing goals of our movement.
 And we constantly hear the words of William Lloyd Garrison, the great abolitionist, ringing in our ears, railing against those who thought that “humane-treatment-of-slaves legislation” was the goal.* Like Garrison, our goal is the liberation of animals.
 And that means a vegan society.
 But we don’t see the two as mutually exclusive.
 We will continue to promote veganism, even as we support efforts like Proposition 2.
 But not everyone shares our views.

 A Landmark Agreement or a Sham?